aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Indicates whether auto filtering the data when loading the files.

+**Remarks**

 Sometimes although autofilter is set, the corresponding rows is not hidden in the file.
 Now only works for SpreadSheetML file.

 **Returns:**
 boolean